 CCNY’s Master's in Translational Medicine is the first of its kind to offer the following key benefits:

-- Comprehensive curriculum: We provide training in the key areas involved in bringing a medical technology to market: Biomedical, Clinical Sciences, and Engineering; Clinical Evaluation; and Business Principles and Entrepreneurship.
+1) Comprehensive Curriculum: We provide training in the key areas involved in bringing a medical technology to market: Biomedical, Clinical Sciences, and Engineering; Clinical Evaluation; and Business Principles and Entrepreneurship.

 Our students are provided with the tools and skills needed to bring solutions to interdisciplinary biomedical problems to market and with experiential learning opportunities needed to work in inter-disciplinary teams.
 In building this program from the ground up, we specifically tailored the current curriculum to fit within three core areas to be integrated alongside the 3-semester BioDesign project: